PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 ## Plugin folder structure

-CraftbeeerPi4 is creating a folder with the name cbpi4-testplugin which has the follwoing structure:
+CraftbeeerPi4 is creating a folder with the name cbpi4-testplugin.

+{ % hint style="info" % }
+It is recommended to install the plugin for testing with the `-e` option

+`sudo pip3 install -e ./cbpi4-testplugin`

+You will also need to add the plugin with  `cbpi add cbpi4-testplugin` to activate the pulgin in cbpi.
+Changes of your code will immediately take effect w/o re-installatin of the plugin when you restart cbpi.

+You should also stop the server as service and runn it in manual mode with `sudo cbpi start`to see the log outputs or errors directly on the screen.

+{ % endhint % }

+If you navigate into the folder, you will see the  follwoing structure:

 ```
 pi@raspberrypi:~ $ cd cbpi4-testplugin/